sdkbox-doc/en/src/share/v3-cpp/usage.md

 * IOS: when trigger share success event, action name will pass by error in sdkbox::SocialShareResponse
 * Android: share success event will trigger, but this is not real share success, just show share panel success, because can't get real share success event on android
+* please make sure you have permission `NSPhotoLibraryUsageDescription`, if you want to use `native share` to share image.

 ### Catch Share events (optional)
 This allows you to catch the `Share` events so that you can perform operations based upon responses.
 A simple example might look like this: